tpitre/belladonna/wp-content/plugins/w3-total-cache/readme.txt

 * Optimized progressive render: pages start rendering quickly and can be interacted with more quickly
 * Reduced page load time: increased visitor time on site; visitors view more pages
 * Improved web server performance; sustain high traffic periods
-* Up to 80% bandwidth savings via minify and HTTP compression of HTML, CSS, JavaScript and feeds
+* Up to 80% bandwidth savings when you minify HTML, minify CSS and minify JS files.

 *KEY FEATURES*